TFEL, MFront and MTestMFrontGallery projectMFrontDDIF2

 relative to the slip system and the interaction matrix are automatically

-generated, the use of the mfront-query
+generated, the use of the mfront-query tool is strongly

 advised.